JKirchartz/awesome-stars/README.md

 - [tacofancy](https://github.com/sinker/tacofancy) - community-driven taco repo. stars stars stars.
 - [jquery.shapeshift](https://github.com/AshesOfOwls/jquery.shapeshift) - A dynamic grid system with drag and drop functionality.
 - [datamock.js](https://github.com/marksteve/datamock.js) - Adds mock data to your mockups
-- [hashids.coffee](https://github.com/ivanakimov/hashids.coffee) - A small CoffeeScript class to generate YouTube-like hashids from one or many numbers.
-Use hashids when you do not want to expose your database ids to the user.
 - [ifvisible.js](https://github.com/serkanyersen/ifvisible.js) - [TypeScript port available in beta] Crossbrowser & lightweight way to check if user is looking at the page or interacting with it.
 - [Heyoffline](https://github.com/oskarkrawczyk/Heyoffline) - Warn your users when their network goes down.
 Make sure they don't lose anything.
 - [QuoJS](https://github.com/soyjavi/QuoJS) - Micro #JavaScript Library for Mobile Devices